 What did you learn through the week?

 One thing I did learn throughout the week was that to be a successful locksmith you have to actually cover all the classroom work so that you actually understand how the locks work and the terminology used.
 Without this knowledge base I would imagine it would be very difficult to get to grips with.
-Before the course I didn’t know fully what to expect of the week ahead but after completing the General Locksmithing Course I would have no hesitations in recommending it to anyone.
+Before the course I didn’t know fully what to expect of the week ahead but after completing the Beginners Locksmithing Course I would have no hesitations in recommending it to anyone.
 The tutors all had their individual personalities and all brought something different to the table and it was interesting to understand all of their experiences and achieving what they have.

 Over the week there was an awful amount to take in and come Friday I feel everyone was exhausted but the general feeling was that everyone had a good time and certainly found it was worthwhile.